ProtocolONE/ptah-docs/content/docs/background.md

 You can use a video background instead of image to a section or page.

 {{< hint >}}
-Open the section's background Properties to check **Use video as background** and upload a video file or enter the link to the resource file.
+Open the section's background Properties, choose *Video tab* and upload a video file or enter the link to the resource file.
 {{< /hint >}}

-TODO image интерфейс настроки для секции с видео в качестве фона
+{{< figure src="/images/upload-section-video.png">}}

 {{< hint >}}
-To add a video background to the page, open the Page Settings and upload a video file or enter the link to the resource file in the *Visual tab*.
+To add a video background to the page, open the *Page Style* and upload a video file or enter the link to the resource file.
 {{< /hint >}}

-TODO image интерфейс настроки для всей страницы с видео в качестве фона
+{{< figure src="/images/upload-page-video.png">}}

 ## Add a color overlay to the background
 ***